pablodecm/phd_thesis/src/106_chapter_6.md

 included for comparison.
 The confidence intervals obtained using INFERNO-based summary statistics are considerably narrower than those using classification and tend to be much closer to those expected when using the true model likelihood for inference.
-Much smaller fluctuations between initialisations are also observed for the INFERNO-based cases.
+The only exception being the results obtained for Benchmark 0, where no nuisance parameters are considered, and thus the classification approach is expected to approximate a sufficient summary statistic.
+Much smaller fluctuations between initialisations are observed for the INFERNO-based cases.
 The improvement over classification increases when more nuisance parameters are considered.
 The results also seem to suggest the inclusion of additional information about the inference